nohat/dimming/docs/architecture/project_plan.md

   commands for continuous movement (`Move to Level`, `Step`, `Stop`), which are not universally or consistently exposed and handled in Home Assistant.

-This project aims to address these pain points by introducing a layered hierarchy of state control that prioritizes on- device processing where possible and intelligently simulates complex behaviors within Home Assistant for less capable devices.
+This project aims to address these pain points by introducing native support for dynamic lighting control, where features are only available on devices that support them natively.
+Unsupported service calls will be gracefully ignored, similar to how unsupported `transition` parameters are handled today.
+The focus is on leveraging native device capabilities rather than simulating unsupported features.

 ## 4. Key Deliverables